 According to a study conducted by Al-Khatib & Wael (2023), the implementation of IoT technologies in the supply chain industry denotes a positive correlation between supply chain visibility and supply chain sustainability (triple bottom line).
 In addition, the above -mentioned author argues that supply chain visibility mediates the relationship between each of the industrial IoT and economic, environmental and social performance (Al-Khatib and Wael, 2023).
 According to Kalaiarasan et al. (2022), one of the most important factors that can play a vital role in increasing supply chain visibility, is the implementation of a company culture which can lead to strong and efficient inter -organizational collaboration and trust.
 In addition, what is also very important is the use of the right business processes in terms of aligning business, information sharing, information quality and supply chain integration (Kalaiarasan et al., 2022).
 Information sharing and information quality are two factors that are heavily involved in the use of new technologies (e.g., use of blockchain technologies, data analytics, virtual reality, metaverse technologies etc.) (Kalaiarasan et al., 2022).
 In terms of information sharing, real -time data can be collected via e.g., the use of sensor -based technologies (Dolgui and Ivanov, 2022, cited in Kalaiarasan et al., 2022).
-This kind of technologies have as their main representative the so -called RFID technology (Radio Frequency Identification).
 This kind of technology has vastly been implemented in supply chains the last years.